Creating a picture book, behind the scenes

 So, I started working on another book (The Rocket that Flew to Mars).
 Now I have several more projects in the works, ranging from nature stories to tiny dragons!

-If you are interested in more books, kids activities, and stories, feel free to subscribe to my newsletter.
-It's free, entirely confidential, and—I hope—entertaining!
+If you are interested in more about my books, kids activities, and the occasional free coloring page, check out my newsletter!